2uger/arm-32/README.md

-### Vision OS
-Tired of complex af systems?
-Believe that it's all about simple and beatiful stuff?
-Minimalism in action!!!

 ### What is Vision?
-Basically it's super light kernel for Cortex m3 CPU
+Basically it's super light and simple kernel for Cortex m3 CPU Mostly to write basic concepts in OS(threads, context switching, memory management...)
-### Why is that?
-- Super clean and understandble code
-- Simple, but clean code techincs

 ### How to use?
 ### Run qemu with kernel to wait for gdb remote: